intoxstudio/content-aware-sidebars/readme.txt

 Boost on-site SEO with better Calls to Action by controlling what content your sidebars should be displayed with.
 The sidebar manager makes it incredibly easy for anyone to create flexible, dynamic sidebars without the need of code.
 Developed with speed and performance in mind and will add no extra database tables or table columns.

-> **New in version 2**
->
-> Manage widgets for your created sidebars in the Theme Customizer.
->
-> Condition groups let you display a sidebar together with both associated and distinct content.
->
-> Improved GUI makes it even easier to select content and edit sidebars.
->
-> Improved API for developers who want to extend and manipulate content support.
->

 = Features =